Documentation

 render nodes in all cases.
 This approach works, but it is not very efficient.

-directive above could handle updates using this
+Here is how the @echo directive above could handle updates using this

 approach.